rodrigobrito/redis-benchmark-java/README.md

 To run the benchmarks:

-Copy the config.cfg to the target folder with the jar file.
+Copy config.cfg to the target folder with the jar file.
 Modify it to point to the redis instance.
 Multiple redis instances are coma separated.

 * Redis Sentinel Cluster Connection:
 	- *redis-sentinel://192.168.1.104:26379,192.168.1.113:26379,192.168.1.124:26379*
 	- *Update redis.sentinel.master.name from config.cfg to sentinel monitor configured in redis-sentinel.conf*